Head Games (album)

-Head Games is the third studio album by the British-American rock band Foreigner, released on 11 September 1979 by Atlantic Records.
+Head Games is the third studio album by the British-American rock band Foreigner, released on September 11, 1979, by Atlantic Records.
 Recorded at Atlantic Studios in New York, with additional recording and whole mixing taking place at Cherokee Studios in Los Angeles, it was the only Foreigner album co-produced by Roy Thomas Baker, best known for working on Queen's classic albums.
-It marked the first appearance of new bass guitarist Rick Wills (formerly of Jokers Wild, Roxy Music and Small Faces) who replaced Ed Gagliardi (who was fired from the band), and was the last album with founding members Ian McDonald and Al Greenwood, who would leave the band after the recording.
+It marked the first appearance of new bass guitarist Rick Wills (formerly of Jokers Wild, Roxy Music and Small Faces) who replaced Ed Gagliardi (who was fired from the band), and was the last album with founding members Ian McDonald and Al Greenwood, who would leave the band after the following tour.
 Head Games is also the last Foreigner album to feature a lead vocal by guitarist Mick Jones ("The Modern Day").

 Cover art

 The model in the photograph on the front cover is American actress and film producer Lisanne Falk.
 The cover art was criticized by feminists, but according to Foreigner lead singer Lou Gramm, the cover was intended to be cute, like a cartoon.
 Gramm said "The girl is being naughty, erasing graffiti [in the restroom].
 She's looking at whoever buys the album, she's been caught."
 According to Miami Herald critic Bill Ashton, the cover art is a play on the album title Head Games.
 Atlantic Records publicity director Stuart Ginsburg pointed out that "head is a naval term for bathroom" and Foreigner's media coordinator Susan Steinberg stated that "the girl on the cover is shocked by the graffiti.
 It's not like somebody is attacking her.
 I swear to you, it's not premeditated."